-I’m a science journalist covering the Earth and life sciences and have written for Scientific American, Voice of America, Science, AGU’s Eos, Science News, and more.
+I’m a science journalist covering the Earth and life sciences and have written for Scientific American, Discover, Science News, Sky and Telescope, Science, AGU’s Eos, and more.

 When I’m not hunting down researcher emails or re-re-re-writing a lede, I’m probably either getting lost in some forest, adding to my too-tall stack of German flashcards, or overthinking a tweet.

 It wasn’t all sunshine and rainbows in my first half a year of science writing — I screwed up quite a few times, too.
 Here are six mistakes, great and small, that I made in my first six months of freelancing and some advice on how to avoid making them yourself.Read more